-Main issues raised and how they have been addressed
+Main issues raised and how they were addressed

-The JTP team summarised and analysed all of the feedback from before, during and after the CPW and identified a number of key themes which have directly informed the emerging design framework:
+The JTP team summarised and analysed all of the feedback from before, during and after the CPW and identified a number of key themes:

 - 1. Support for Central Winchester Regeneration

 - 2. Winchesterness

 - 3. Streets, spaces and water

 - 4. "City experience" economy

 - 5. Getting about

 - 6. Buses

 - 7. Heritage and culture

 - 8. Housing and community

-- 9. Delivery and meanwhile uses

-- 10. Community participation keep the process going
+- 9. Delivery and meanwhile uses - 10.
+Community participation keep the process going